evanxd/expense-log-mcp/README.md

 - Log a new expense to a ledger.
 - Delete an expense record.
 - Retrieve a list of all available expense categories.
+- Retrieve and group expenses by payer and category.

 ## 🚀 Getting Started